dustlang/cargo/src/doc/contrib/src/tests/profiling.md

 We currently don't have any automated systems or tools for measuring or tracking the startup time.
 We informally measure these on changes that are likely to affect the performance.
-Usually this is done by measuring the time for `cargo build` to finish in a large project where the build is fresh (no actual compilation is performed).
+Usually this is done by measuring the time for `payload build` to finish in a large project where the build is fresh (no actual compilation is performed).
 [Hyperfine] is a command-line tool that can be used to roughly measure the difference between different commands and settings.